UTNuclearRoboticsPublic/closed_chain_affordance/README.md

 Then, you can use the library in other projects by adding the following to your CMakeLists file and linking the library `affordance_util` against your desired targets:</br>
 `FIND_LIBRARY(affordance_util_LIBRARIES affordance_util /usr/local/lib)` </br>
 Note: verify that the affordance_util library was indeed installed in the /usr/local/lib folder and that the header was placed in the /usr/local/include folder.
 If it was installed somewhere else, replace the path in the above call.
 When uninstalling and reinstalling, manually delete the affordance_util-related files in those folders.
+# Data Collection Notes
+All real robot data is located inside the ROS joint_traj_and_tf_recorder package data folder</br>
+All simulation data is located inside the Matlab plots directory</br>
+The setup images with screw axes for real robot data were created by using the website, drawio.com.
+Files with drawio extension are meant to be opened via this web interface.</br>